Post-Britpop

-Post-Britpop is an alternative rock subgenre and is the period in the late 1990s and early 2000s, following Britpop, when the media were identifying a "new generation" or "second wave" of guitar bands influenced by acts like Oasis and Blur, but with less overt British concerns in their lyrics and making more use of American rock and indie influences, as well as experimental music.
-Bands in the post-Britpop era that had been established acts, but gained greater prominence after the decline of Britpop, such as Radiohead and the Verve, and new acts such as Keane, Snow Patrol, Stereophonics, Feeder, and particularly Travis and Coldplay, achieved much wider international success than most of the Britpop groups that had preceded them, and were some of the most commercially successful acts of the late 1990s and early 2000s.
+Post-Britpop is an alternative rock subgenre and is the period in the late 1990s and early 2000s, following Britpop, when the media were identifying a "new generation" or "second wave" of guitar bands influenced by acts like Oasis and Blur, but with less overt British concerns in their lyrics, more introspective songwriting, and greater influences from experimental music and American indie rock.

+Bands that had been established acts in the Britpop era, but gained greater prominence under post-Britpop, included Radiohead and the Verve.
+Meanwhile, newer acts such as Keane, Snow Patrol, Stereophonics, and particularly Travis and Coldplay, achieved much wider international success than most of the Britpop groups that had preceded them, and were some of the most commercially successful acts of the late 1990s and early 2000s.

 Characteristics

 Travis, one of the first bands in the post-Britpop era to enjoy international success, performing in Los Angeles in 2007.

 Many bands in the post-Britpop era avoided the Britpop label while still producing music derived from it.
-The music of most bands was guitar-based, often mixing elements of British traditional rock, particularly the Beatles, the Rolling Stones and the Small Faces, with American influences.
-Bands from the era utilized specific elements from 1970s British rock and pop music.
+The music of most bands was guitar-based, often mixing elements of 1960s–70s British pop and traditional rock (i.e. the Beatles, the Rolling Stones and the Small Faces) with American indie rock influences.

 Drawn from across the United Kingdom, the themes of their music tended to be less parochially centred on British, English and London life, and more introspective than had been the case with Britpop at its height.
 This, beside a greater willingness to woo the American press and fans, may have helped a number of them in achieving international success.
-They have been seen as presenting the image of the rock star as an ordinary person, or "boy-next-door" and their increasingly melodic music was criticised for being bland or derivative.
+They have also been seen as presenting the image of the rock star as an ordinary person, or "boy-next-door".